lscarton/dotfiles/terminal_cmd_help.md

   You will be prompted for the size of the partition.
   Making a primary partition when prompted, if you are not sure.
 Use default if not sure.
   Then press letter `w` to write table to disk and exit.

+- Format the newly created partition to make it easily mountable.